Pr0methean/BetterRandom/README.md

 * `benchmark-extra-metrics.sh`: Compile and run the same benchmarks; but in addition to throughput, also collect many extra metrics concerning garbage collection, lock/monitor performance, and thread births and deaths.
 May require HotSpot JVM.
-* `coverage.sh`: Compile and run tests and generate coverage reports.
+* `coverage.sh`: Compile and run unit tests and generate coverage reports.
 Upload them to Coveralls if running in Travis-CI.
+* `test-proguard.sh`: Compile and run unit tests against Proguarded jar.
+* `unit-tests.sh`: Combined functions of `coverage.sh` and `test-proguard.sh`.
 * `release.sh`: Used to perform new releases.
-* `test-proguard.sh`: Compile and run tests against Proguarded jar.
 * `prepare-workspace.sh`: Install necessary packages on a fresh Ubuntu Trusty Tahr workspace, such as what c9.io provides.